brainandforce/CliffordNumbers.jl/README.md

 Mathematical operations are defined generically by working with the `BitIndex{Q}` objects associated with an `AbstractCliffordNumber{Q,T}`.
-Elementwise operations on each element of a `BitIndices` instance returns a `TransformedBitIndices`, a wrapper which lazily associates a function
+Elementwise operations on each element of a `BitIndices` instance returns a `TransformedBitIndices`, a wrapper which lazily associates a function with a `BitIndices` object, and this can be used to implement grade dependent operations, such as (anti)automorphisms.

 ## Operations